Who are Barn Cats?

-Please note that we do not adopt cats who are suitable to be household companions to barns, only those cats without other options.
+Please note, we do not adopt cats who are suitable to be household companions to barns, only those cats without other options.

-Without barn adopters, these cats have nowhere else to go.
-If you have a working barn or other structure, there are cats who need you.
+You can help a cat who has nowhere else to go.
+If you have a working barn or other structure, there are cats who need you!
 Having a barn cat will help keep down the rodent population.
 The cats will be helping you, while you provide them a safe place to live.
-And, because these cats are already spayed or neutered, you won't have to worry about endless litters of kittens appearing!
+And, because these cats are already spayed or neutered, you won't have to worry about litters of kittens appearing!

 What We Provide

 We spay or neuter and vaccinate all of our barn cats.
-At the time of adoption, we will go over with you how to acclimate your new cat to the barn.
+At the time of adoption, we will go over with you how to acclimate your new cat to their new setting.

 What You Provide

-- Shelter in a barn, garage, warehouse, outbuilding, or stable.
+- Shelter in a barn, garage, warehouse, outbuilding, stable, warehouse, winery or brewery.